Roswell UFO Crash Was ‘Real’: Government Cover-Ups Continue For Fear Of Social Meltdown, MUFON Exec Claims

 Over the years, though, eyewitnesses and people who worked on or claimed to have an association with the Roswell Incident have shared accounts of UFO wreckage, the existence of aliens at the crash site, and various military machinations and cover-ups that sometimes lead to Area 51 in Nevada or Wright-Patterson Air Force Base in Ohio, sites with UFO stories and conspiracy theories of their own.

 About those government cover-ups.
-Clash wanted to know Harzan’s thinking on why governments were so reticent to disclose information about the possibility of alien visitation?
+Clash wanted to know Harzan’s thinking on why governments were so reticent to disclose information about the possibility of alien visitation.

 Harzan admitted that “the real answer is we don’t know.”

-He went on: “One possible reason is because they believe, rightly or wrongly, that Earth’s population is not ready for such a revelation.
+He went on, “One possible reason is because they believe, rightly or wrongly, that Earth’s population is not ready for such a revelation.
 Other thoughts are that the knowledge would create widespread panic, cripple the stock market and end religion as we know it.”

 It has long been contended that just the knowledge of intelligent aliens being extant in the universe will shake the very foundations of the world’s great religions, causing a worldwide crisis of faith.
 But not all religious leaders believe aliens will necessarily upend religions.
-Back in 2014, Jesuit Brother Guy Consolmagno, the just-appointed new president of the Vatican Observatory Foundation, said, according to Catholic News Service (via The Christian Post) that he believed it was just a matter of time before aliens were discovered.
+Back in 2014, Jesuit Brother Guy Consolmagno, the just-appointed new president of the Vatican Observatory Foundation, said, according to Catholic News Service (via the Christian Post) that he believed it was just a matter of time before aliens were discovered.
 He said that, instead of prompting pandemonium, the discovery would likely facilitate the questioning of God’s relationship to intelligent beings outside our own planet.

 But the world’s religions and financial systems are but a couple of the many organizational and cultural underpinnings that might become unmoored.
 Jan Harzan believes there is a more urgent reason for governments to cover up the existence of UFOs and aliens.